ambrosia13/ForgetMeNot-Shaders/README.md

 ## how to use
 1. Be sure you're on 1.18.2 or above.
 I can only offer support for the MC versions that Canvas supports.
 2. Install [Fabric](https://fabricmc.net/) and get some cool mods that you like
-3. Get Canvas Renderer mod through either [GitHub](https://github.com/vram-guild/canvas/releases) (unstable builds) or [Curseforge](https://www.curseforge.com/minecraft/mc-mods/canvas-renderer) (stable builds).
-Keep in mind that Canvas is not compatible with Sodium, Iris, or Optifine/Optifabric.
+3. Get Canvas Renderer mod through either [GitHub](https://github.com/vram-guild/canvas/releases) (unstable builds) or [Curseforge](https://www.curseforge.com/minecraft/mc-mods/canvas-renderer) (stable builds). **Keep in mind that Canvas is not compatible with Sodium, Iris, or Optifine/Optifabric**.
 4. Download Forget-me-not, either via the [releases tab](https://github.com/Poisoned-Honey/ForgetMeNot-Shaders/releases) or the green `Code` button on this GitHub page.
 5. Launch your game, put Forget-me-not into your resource packs folder and activate the resource pack.
 6. Activate your preferred pipeline shaderpack in `Options / Video Settings / Canvas / Pipeline Options / Pipelines`